Do you want to improve your written English?

 There’s no end to the number of books you can find.
 And you can find very good English construction.
 You can look at how people make simple and complex sentences and you can copy that sort of style and get used to it.
 So it’s really really good practice.

-So make sure that you practice and practise and practise.
+So make sure that you practise and practise and practise.

 Everybody asks me about ‘Oh how can I learn phrasal verbs?
 I see that everybody gets examined on these.
 I don’t know how to use them and not comfortable with them.’